 - a.
 There is no evidence of harm to consumers or third parties and our view is that the risk of repetition is low. - b.
 The firm took steps to rectify its failures and has since implemented fully compliant PCPs and a fully compliant CMRA process. - c.
 The firm has cooperated with the SRA's Proactive Supervision and AML Investigations teams. - d.
-The firm has admitted the breaches and shown remorse. - 4.3 The SRA considers that a fine is the appropriate outcome because: - a.
+The firm has admitted the breaches and shown remorse. - 5.3 The SRA considers that a fine is the appropriate outcome because: - a.
 The conduct showed a disregard for statutory and regulatory obligations and had the potential to cause harm, by facilitating dubious transactions that could have led to money laundering (and/or terrorist financing).
 This could have been avoided had the firm conducted and documented appropriate risk assessments on its clients and files on in-scope matters. - b.
 PCPs are fundamental in setting out a firm's approach to practical AML and counter-terrorist financing activities.
 They should be effective in identifying and mitigating risks within its practice and play an important role in managing the risk of a firm facilitating money laundering and/or terrorist financing. - c.
 It was incumbent on the firm to meet the requirements set out in the MLRs 2017.
 The firm failed to do so.
 The public would expect a firm of solicitors to comply with its legal and regulatory obligations, to protect against these risks as a bare minimum. - d.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules.

-4.4 Rule 4.1 of the RDPRs states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+5.4 Rule 4.1 of the RDPRs states that a financial penalty may be appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 There is nothing within this Agreement which conflicts with Rule 4.1 of the RDPRs and on that basis, a financial penalty is appropriate.

-5. Amount of the fine
+6. Amount of the fine

-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).
+6.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because although there is no evidence of a direct loss to clients, the firm's failure to ensure it had proper AML documentation and processes in place, for over seven years, shows a persistent disregard of the firm's regulatory obligations and put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms a significant proportion of the firm's turnover).
-The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
+6.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place, for at least seven years since the MLRs 2017 came into force, put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which forms over half of the firm's practice).
+The nature of conveyancing is considered high risk, owing to the risk of abuse of the system by criminals.
+This left the firm at risk of being used to launder money and in turn increased the risk of harm.